ts01174755/wittgenstein/README.md

  ```
  parameter:
  - nor_form:
-    \t "normal" : defalut，The new variables are the disjunction of conjunctions -- 'V' represents 'or'; '^' represents 'and'.
+ "normal" : defalut，The new variables are the disjunction of conjunctions -- 'V' represents 'or'; '^' represents 'and'.
-    \t"short" : The new variables are presented by < var_i, i=0,1,2,...,n >.
+ "short" : The new variables are presented by < var_i, i=0,1,2,...,n >.

  Select feature by infomation gain。
  ```python